Ciba Road

 Fire Start, Size and Growth

-Start Date/Time/Location: The Ciba Road Fire ignited on Monday, April 13, 2026, in Washington County, Alabama.
-Official incident reports place the fire approximately 31 miles east of McIntosh, AL.
+Start Date/Time/Location: The Ciba Road Fire started on April 13, 2026, near Malcolm in Washington County, Alabama.

 Emergency Information